Quantum Supermaps are Characterized by Locality: Introduction

 In this paper we provide such an axiomatisation, by building on the process-theoretic/categorical approach to quantum theory \cite{Coecke2017PicturingReasoning, Heunen2019CategoriesTheory, Abramsky2004AProtocols, Coecke2006KindergartenNotes, Coecke2010QuantumPicturalism, Selby2018ReconstructingPostulates} we discover that supermaps can indeed be axiomatised purely at the process-theoretic level, that is, with respect to symmetric monoidal structure \cite{Lane1971CategoriesMathematician}.
 From this result it follows that all of the operational physical principles such as compatibility with coarse-graining, convex combinations, linearity, and tensor extensions used in usual definitions of quantum supermaps can be viewed as consequences a simple principle: The formalization of local applicability of supermaps that we use as our axiom can be understood in three consecutive steps.
-First, supermaps are functions on processes: Second, supermaps are equipped with extensions to functions on all bipartite processes: Third, localization is enforced by requiring that such functions commute with actions on their extensions: We model these three principles for supermaps using a formal definition of \textit{locally-applicable transformation}.
+First, supermaps are functions on processes: Second, supermaps are equipped with extensions to functions on all two-input/two-output processes: Third, localization is enforced by requiring that such functions commute with actions on their extensions: In other words, supermaps are maps that can be applied locally to parts of processes.
+In diagrams such as those above, the wires connected to $S$ are those which $S$ is interpreted as having acted on, the remaining wires represent the potential environments that might be present when the supermap is implemented.
+We model these three principles for supermaps using a formal definition of \textit{locally-applicable transformation}.
 The definition can be stated in entirely diagrammatic terms, and this diagrammatic phrasing is used throughout as a toolbox for proving our main theorem.

 \begin{theorem*} Quantum supermaps are in one-to-one correspondence with locally-applicable transformations. \end{theorem*}

 Although we do not do so in the main text, many of the definitions and results can be neatly phrased in the language of category theory \cite{Lane1971CategoriesMathematician}.
 First, the presented correspondence between locally-applicable transformations and standard-definition quantum supermaps is compositional, meaning that it can be phrased as an equivalence of categories \cite{Lane1971CategoriesMathematician}.
 Second, in the case of locally-well pointed theories such as quantum and classical information theory, the definition of locally-applicable transformation is simply that of a natural transformation between functors.
 As a consequence of this observation our main theorem can be summarised concisely as a categorical characterisation of supermaps on quantum theory: Specialised instances of such natural transformations can in fact already be observed as playing a similar role to supermaps in the field of monoidal category theory, for instance in the definition of a traced monoidal category \cite{Joyal2021TracedCategories, Hasegawa97recursionfrom} or similarly in the formalisation of closed time-like curves \cite{Pinzani2019CategoricalTravel} where such curves are even termed super-operators.